Cool Old Games

 How to Play Down Under Blackjack?

-Down Under Blackjack is played using four-to-six copies of the standard Anglo-American 52-card deck pattern.
+Down Under Blackjack is played using four to six copies of the standard Anglo-American 52-card deck pattern.
 Like many table games, it can be played with 2-8 Players at a time.

 The procedures and mechanics of Down Under are largely borrowed from the traditional version of Blackjack.